 You need 3 types of fuel to make a roaring campfire: tinder, kindling and firewood.

 Every good campfire starts with good Tinder.
 Tinder catches fire very easily and burns quickly.
 You can find good tinder in the area: dry leaves, dry grass, pine needles, and small wood chips burn great.
 You can also bring barbecue lighters or newspapers.
 If you like it simple and natural, use long-burning fireplace lighters made from natural products.

 Tinder burns so quickly that you can’t light a thick log with it.
 Therefore, the 2nd stage is Small Kindling.
 Small branches are suitable for kindling, which should not be thicker than a pencil.
 Spruce brushwood is ideal: it easily catches fire and burns brightly.

 Finely chopped logs or thin boards are also suitable.
 To burn as best as possible, split wood should be triangular or square in shape and properly dry.
 If you don’t want to put your hands on the axe, you can simply buy kindling that has been split and dried.

 Firewood burns for a long time and keeps the fire alive.
 There are many good fuels:

 Dry wood burns best and produces less smoke than damp wood.
 If you collect wood, you will recognize it easily: dry wood cracks distinctly when broken.
-Of course, you can also use a wood moisture meter like this one from Amazon.
+Of course, you can also use a wood moisture meter.
 Standing deadwood is ideal because lying deadwood is often slightly damp.

 Gather twice as much tinder, kindling, and firewood as you expect to need.
 Wood burns surprisingly quickly.
 And you don’t want to leave your campfire in the middle of the night to look for new firewood in the forest.